-Unfortunately, I didn't get a response, so again, based on that I can't give any accurate feedback on the support provided by Gravity Forms, other than they never replied to my email inquiry.
+Unfortunately, I didn't get a response, so again, based on that I can't give any accurate feedback on the support provided by Gravity Forms, other than they never replied to my email.

-Granted, it was during Thanksgiving and the Black Friday weekend, but still, a response would have been nice.
+Granted, it was during Thanksgiving and the Black Friday weekend, but still, a response would have been nice even after.

 OK, so here is my transaction receipt for the purchase of a Gravity Form premium license.